khrystynaO/blueprints/NCD 1 Channel Vibration Sensor Plus/README.md

 ### 7. Running the Sample Using Node-RED

 1. **Deploy the Flow:**
-   - Click the **Deploy** button in Node-RED to activate the flow.
-When the flow connects to the cloud, the MQTT node's status indicator will turn green and display "Connected."
+   - Click the Deploy button in Node-RED to activate the flow.
+Once the flow is running, the MQTT node’s status indicator will turn green and show “Connected” when data is successfully received from the sensor and transmitted to the cloud.
-   Connect to cloud will be when we get data from sensor.

 2. **Test Your Setup:**
    - Go to Blynk.cloud to check the sensor data and verify everything is working.